Are you interested in selling final expense insurance successfully?

 The outcome to a Socratic diplomatic approach is people are more convinced that what they’re buying is a good deal for them.

 They make the decision and they appreciate the process because it is a cumulative and mutually beneficial process involving both sides.

 These are the 4 steps to a final expense insurance sales presentation.

-Want to learn more about joining my agency to sell final expense, annuities, mortgage protection, or Medicare Supplements?
-Go here and review the free information to decide if my program is right for you .
+Want to learn more about joining my agency to sell final expense, annuities, or Medicare Advantage?

 Thanks for reading =).